-Fourth, put some thought into where you want to use dialogue.
-There’s internal and external dialogue of course.
+Put some thought into where you want to use dialogue.
+There’s internal and external dialogue, of course.
 External primarily advances your plot with bits and pieces of characterization and information revealed along the way.
-External dialogue occurs mostly in ‘scene’.
-Internal dialogue comes only from your point of view character and while snippets can be used in scene—great for breaking up dialogue—your long deep blocks of internal dialogue remains primarily in sequel and can be coupled with transition.
+External dialogue occurs mostly in ‘scene.’
+Internal dialogue comes only from your point of view character.

-Fifth, everywhere dialogue appears, it should have a purpose.
+Everywhere dialogue appears, it should have a purpose.
 Know what you are trying to get across with your use of dialogue.
 Are you advancing the plot by having someone tell your hero something?
-Then get him on scene, pass that information along, and get him off stage.
-Even viewpoint characters don’t need to say more than necessary, in the same way you don’t show a gun that is not relevant.
-And don’t have a minor character say more than is absolutely necessary either.
+Then get him on the scene, pass that information along, and get him off stage.
+Even viewpoint characters don’t need to say more than necessary, in the same way, you don’t show a gun that is not relevant.
+And don’t have a minor character say more than is necessary either.

-Write and rewrite dialogue.
-Read it out loud then rewrite some more.
+Write and rewrite the dialogue.
+Read it out loud, then rewrite it some more.
 Get a friend involved to read a part and see how it comes across.
-Find a critique group and read it there, then work it some more—unless they comment that your dialogue was just perfect.
+Find a critique group, read it there, and then work it some more—unless they commented that your dialogue was just perfect.

 Remember, only God writes in stone.
 The rest of us rewrite.